 Brief 1

-Closing the acquisition gap
+Closing the selling gap

 Qual anchors